-On September 28, 2017 the Company entered into a binding term sheet with ASX listed Artemis Resources Limited (ASX:ARV) ("Artemis") for Artemis to earn-in up to 80% interest in two tenements of the Panorama Gold Project, E45/4779 and E45/4732.
-Artemis are specifically interested in the conglomerate gold potential of these two large tenements covering a total of 265km2.
-Artemis has advised it will shortly commence a stream sediment sampling program with a focus on identifying a prospective conglomerate hosted gold horizon.
+On September 28, 2017 the Company entered into a binding term sheet with ASX listed Artemis Resources Limited (ASX:ARV) ("Artemis") for Artemis to earn-in up to 80% interest in two tenements of the Panorama Gold Project.
+Artemis has commenced a stream sediment sampling program with a focus on identifying a prospective conglomerate hosted gold horizon.

-The terms are as follows:
+The terms of the earn-in are as follows:

 - 1. Pay A\$60,000 for an exclusive option to earn 80% interest in E45/4779 and E45/4732 for 60 days.
 This amount has been paid. - 2.
-Artemis may exercise the Option by paying the amount of A\$170,000 to MLi. - Artemis may earn up to an initial 65% interest in E45/4779 and E45/4732 by either expending 3.
-A\$1,000,000 on the Tenements; or paying MLi A\$1,000,000 less any expenditure made by ARV on the Tenements, within 3 years from exercise of the option. - Artemis may earn up to an additional 15% interest in the Tenements by paying MLi A\$1,000,000 in cash 4. or Artemis shares (based on the 5-day VWAP prior to the issue date), at Artemis's election. - On exercise the Option, until the formation of a joint venture, Artemis will be responsible for administration 5. and maintenance of the Tenements including minimum annual expenditure requirements.
-6. - MLi will have a free carried interest in the Tenements until the last to occur of: - a.
+Artemis may exercise the Option by paying the amount of A\$170,000 to MLi, which has been paid. - 3.
+Artemis may earn up to an initial 65% interest in E45/4779 and E45/4732 by either expending A\$1,000,000 on the tenements; or paying MLi A\$1,000,000 less any expenditure made by Artemis on the tenements, within 3 years from exercise of the option. - 4.
+Artemis may earn up to an additional 15% interest in the tenements by paying MLi A\$1,000,000 in cash or Artemis shares (based on the 5-day VWAP prior to the issue date), at Artemis's election. - 5.
+On exercise the Option, until the formation of a joint venture, Artemis will be responsible for administration and maintenance of the tenements including minimum annual expenditure requirements. - 6.
+MLi will have a free carried interest in the tenements until the last to occur of: - a.
 Artemis earning 65% interest; - b.
-Artemis earning 80% interest; or - c. completion of a Feasibility Study, following which the parties shall form an unincorporated joint venture for the purpose of exploration and development of the Tenements.
+Artemis earning 80% interest; or - c. completion of a Feasibility Study, following which the parties shall form an unincorporated joint venture for the purpose of exploration and development of the tenements.

-7. MLi will retain exclusive rights to all rare earth minerals including lithium on the Tenements.
+7. MLi will retain exclusive rights to all rare earth minerals including lithium on the tenements.